jhdeov/ArmenianVerbs/verblist/README.md

 # Verb list

 The verb list is taken from Boyacioglu 2010.
-He provides a list of 3258 verbs and provides their conjugation class.
+He provides a list of 3258 verbs and notes their conjugation class.
 This folder contains a modified version of his verb list.

 ## Types of verb list files

-In this folder, we provide `xlsx` and `tsv` files which illustrate these verb lists.
-There are two types of files:
+In this folder, there are two types of files:
 1) [verblist_arm](verblist_tsv/verblist_arm.tsv): Verb list is presented in the Armenian script.
 2) [verblist_trans](verblist_tsv/verblist_trans.tsv): Verb list is presented in its transliterated form.

+The files have both `xlsx` and `tsv` versions.
 The transliterated forms are generated based on  the [transliteration key](../transliteration.md).
-## Structure of the verb list
+## Structure of a verb list

 The structure of a paradigm file looks like the following.
 This is taken from the transliterated [verblist_trans](verblist_tsv/verblist_trans.tsv) file.